oracle/graaljs/docs/user/NodeJSVSJavaScriptContext.md

 1. In Node.js, the classpath can be modified using the `--jvm.cp` option.
 2. In Java, the default Java's `-cp` option can be used.

-More details on GraalVM command line options are available in [docs/user/Options.md](https://github.com/graalvm/graaljs/blob/master/docs/user/Options.md).
+More details on GraalVM command line options are available in the [Options](https://github.com/graalvm/graaljs/blob/master/docs/user/Options.md) guide.

 ## JavaScript Modules